Clarice Starling: Hannibal

 At the beginning of Hannibal, Starling is in her early 30s and still working for the FBI, although her career has been held back by Paul Krendler, a Department of Justice official who resents her because he is a misogynist, because she rejected his sexual advances, and because he believes that she humiliated him.
-She takes part in a bungled drug raid, in which she returns fire after a drug kingpin fires at her, using an infant as a human shield; her superiors blame her for the resulting mess, and she is removed from active duty, mostly at Krendler's instigation.
+She takes part in a bungled drug raid, in which she returns fire after a HIV positive drug kingpin fires at her, using an infant as a human shield; her superiors blame her for the resulting mess, and she is removed from active duty, mostly at Krendler's instigation.
 She receives a supportive letter from Lecter, who is (unknown to her at the time) residing in Florence, Italy under an alias.
 One of Lecter's surviving victims, a sadistic pedophile named Mason Verger, is searching for Lecter and has offered a huge reward, which corrupt Florentine police inspector Rinaldo Pazzi tries to claim when he deduces Lecter's true identity in Florence.

 Starling finds out that Lecter is in Florence and attempts to warn Pazzi.
 As Starling predicted, Lecter knows about the plot to capture him and, as a result, he kills Pazzi.
 Lecter then flees to the United States and immediately starts to follow Starling.
 Starling, meanwhile, is being harassed at the FBI by various corrupt agents, especially by Krendler, who is secretly assisting Verger in his attempt to capture Lecter.
 Starling attempts to find Lecter first, not only to capture him but also to save him from Verger.
 Krendler attempts to frame Starling in a scheme planned by Verger, alleging she sent coded newspaper messages to Lecter; this only results in her being suspended, but she is now powerless to stop Verger's men.
 Lecter is captured by Verger, who plans to feed him to a pack of specially bred wild boars.

 Julianne Moore as Starling in Hannibal; Lecter (played by Anthony Hopkins) is in the background.